 Once regarded as a niche product with maybe 2% share of total U.S. window sales, fiberglass products have gained traction during the last few years.
-The most recent market report jointly released by the American Architectural Manufacturers Association and the Window & Door Manufacturers Association shows fiberglass with a 3.2% share of market, with 2.6% of remodeling/replacement.
+The most recent market report jointly released by the American Architectural Manufacturers Association and the Window & Door Manufacturers Association shows fiberglass with a 3.2% share of the market, with 2.6% of remodeling/replacement.
 More contractors are installing them because more homeowners are asking for them.

 “They’re looking for a product with longevity and durability,” says John Schmotzer, owner of Metropolitan Windows, in Pittsburgh, whose company installed the units in Stoley’s house.
 The strongest indication that fiberglass may have an even bigger role to play in window replacement is the entrance of siding manufacturer James Hardie into the business.
 In April the fiber-cement siding producer bought a fiberglass window extrusion plant.

 Two factors have helped push fiberglass windows out of the niche category and toward the mainstream: More manufacturers — including Marvin Windows — offer fiberglass products, and more dealers – like Gravina’s Window Center – are using them for window replacement.